-Desiree' Dyson is a junior at the University of Memphis pursuing Bachelors Degrees in Healthcare Leadership and Marketing Management with a minor in Communication.
+Desiree' Dyson is a senior at the University of Memphis pursuing Bachelors Degrees in Healthcare Leadership and Marketing Management with a minor in Communication.
 Desiree' is a lifelong resident of Covington, Tennessee and a 2017 graduate of Brighton High School.
+She is also the reigning Miss Tennessee Collegiate America.
+With her title, Desiree’ advocates for her platform B.R.A.V.E. which promotes Building Respect And Value for Everyone through classroom, library, and community presentations to children, teens, and adults to create awareness and to promote a bully-free and safe environment.
 Desiree' served in the 69th General Assembly as the Senator for the College of Communication and Fine Arts, the Co-Advisor for the Freshman Senate Program, as well as the Co-Chair for the Student Services Committee.
+Desiree’ also served as the 70th Vice President.
 Desiree's familiarity with the University of Memphis' student body and campus community reaches far beyond her dutiful work in the Student Government Association.
-Desiree' is a woman of Phi Mu Fraternity, enrolled in the Honors College, newly named President of Memphis's first All-Greek Programming Board, an Involvement Ambassador, and even finds time to work in Undergraduate Admissions and Orientation as a Tiger Elite Student Ambassador.
+Desiree' is a woman of Phi Mu Fraternity, enrolled in the Honors College, an Involvement Ambassador, and even finds time to work in Undergraduate Admissions and Orientation as a Tiger Elite Student Ambassador.
 Through each opportunity that Desiree' has experienced, Desiree' developed persistence, professionalism, and programming skills.
 During her term, Desiree' plans to strengthen and lengthen our campus community while consistently nurturing development and pursuing diversity.
-Along with the Senate, Desiree' will work to create a more student-driven, high-quality University for all future generations of Tigers to come.
+She also plans to reform and reinvent the Student Government Association to mirror a more inviting and transparent organization.
+As the 71st Student Body President, Desiree' will work tirelessly to create a more student-driven, high-quality University by taking the UofM to New Heights for all future generations of Tigers to come.